International Management Strategies (Edexcel IGCSE Geography): Revision Note

 Developing countries are often paid less for their exports than developed countries

-Developing countries often are disadvantaged by trade barriers
+Developing countries are often disadvantaged by trade barriers

 Trade agreements often favour developed and emerging countries

-Aid Agreements
+Aid agreements

-There are many different types of international aid
+There are different types of international aid

-It is important that aid is appropriate meaning that it fits the needs of the developing country.
-For example, aid in the form of tractors may not be appropriate if the community cannot afford the diesel or doesn't have the skills needed to maintain them
+Aid in the form of tractors may not be appropriate if the community cannot afford the diesel or doesn't have the skills needed to maintain them

-Disadvantages of International Aid
+Disadvantages of international aid

-It does not always reach the people who need it due to corruption and mismanagement
+International aid does not always reach the people who need it due to corruption and mismanagement

-It is not always appropriate - large-scale projects such as dams can end up creating more poverty for some people
+Large-scale projects such as dams can end up creating more poverty for some people

 Countries may become dependent on aid and development may be stalled as a result

-Aid is often tied to aid which means that countries have to spend their money in specific ways rather than on the development which is needed
+Aid is often tied aid which means that countries have to spend their money in specific ways rather than on the development which is needed

 Aid can be used by the donor country to apply political or economic pressure